pmf318/PoorMansFlight_v6/docs/README.md

 ### Below are precompiled (ready-to-run) versions for Windows and Linux.

-PMF is an open source table editor for Windows and Linux.
+PMF is an open source table editor for Windows and Linux with a feature-rich GUI.
 Currently supported databases: DB2, SqlServer, Postgres and MariaDB/MySQL and anything ODBC.

 Features include direct editing of XML data, support for LargeObjects (LOBs), various export and import functions.